bhaddhadon/openimages-custom-yolov5/readme.md

 # #

 #### Steps

-1) Open terminal. create new python3.8 conda env
-2) Edit 'trg_class' and 'user_path' in user_trg_config.yaml
+1) Edit 'trg_class' and 'user_path' in user_trg_config.yaml
-3) Open custom_data.ipynb and run.
+2) Open custom_data.ipynb and run.
 Select newly created env as kernel.
 Data download would require between 8 to 16GB space.
 This would download images and labels, convert txt files into yolo format and transfer images into custom_data folder.
-4) Open train_and_detect.ipynb.
+3) Open train_and_detect.ipynb.
+Kernel needs to be based on python 3.8.
 Run train.py with optional paramter specified in the code
-5) Prepare test images and run detect.py with optional parameter specified in the code
+4) Prepare test images and run detect.py with optional parameter specified in the code